Custom Resource Definitions¶

 - CIS supports the following Custom Resources:

-- CIS registers to the Kubernetes client-go using informers to retrieve Virtual Server, TLSProfile, Service, Endpoint and Node create, update and delete events.
-Resources identified from such events will be pushed to a Resource Queue maintained by CIS.
+- CIS registers to the Kubernetes client-go using informers to retrieve Virtual Server, TLSProfile, Service, Endpoint and Node create, update, and delete events.
+Resources identified from such events are pushed to a Resource Queue maintained by CIS.

-- Resource Queue holds the resources to be processed.
+- The Resource Queue holds the resources to be processed.

-- Worker fetches the affected Virtual Servers from Resource Queue to populate a common structure which holds the configuration of all the Virtual Servers such as TLSProfile, Virtual Server IP, Pool Members and L7 LTM policy actions.
+- Worker fetches the affected Virtual Servers from the Resource Queue to populate a common structure which holds the configuration of all the Virtual Servers such as TLSProfile, Virtual Server IP, Pool Members, and L7 LTM policy actions.

 - VXLAN Manager prepares the BIG-IP NET configuration as AS3 cannot process FDB and ARP entries.